alanwatsonforster/glass/src/glass/groundunitdata/AAA.md

 Air Strike has VPs of 5/3/2.
 TSOH has VPs of 6/4/2.
 I will adopt the TSOH VPs.

-I have adapted the Air Strike values,
+EOG gives hit rolls of 2/2/1 and 5 VPs.
+I have adjusted the hit rolls to 3/2/1 to match the very similar 37 mm 61-K.

 - [Wikipedia](https://en.wikipedia.org/wiki/Bofors_40_mm_L/60_gun)

 ### Bofers L/70 Battery

 This is the later Bofers 40 mm L/70 towed gun.

+I have adopted the values from Air Strike.

 Origen: Air Strike and Puma.